Nutrient cycling in the Columbia River Basin: Natural processes

 Coastal upwelling, river discharge, tidal mixing, estuarine circulation, climate oscillation, and remineralization, are sources or sinks for the Columbia River basin nutrient budget.
 Due to these transport processes the Columbia River Estuary provides large nutrient sources to the adjacent sub-arctic Northeast Pacific coastal surface water.

 Nitrogen is added to rivers through many natural processes, such as the decomposition of leaf litter and organic matter.
 Nitrogen gas is the most abundant molecule in earth's atmosphere, comprising about 78 percent of the total composition of air, however not typically a large source of nitrogen to the river.
 This form of nitrogen, dinitrogen gas (N2), is inert and biologically unavailable to most living organisms.
 However, some bacteria and archaea can utilize nitrogen fixation to convert dinitrogen into ammonia or other compounds accessible to organisms.

 Finally, nitrogen load at the Columbia River mouth is about 2-20 times larger than that at the Canadian border.
 This gradient in nitrogen distribution is partly a result of the inputs of the Columbia's major tributaries, the Snake River and the Willamette River.
 The Snake and Willamette rivers together contribute about 50-80 percent of the nitrogen load in a given year, coming from activities within those respective watersheds.

 Weathering and runoff

-Weathering is the break down of rocks, soil, and minerals through contact with water, the atmosphere, and biological organisms, converting solid phase minerals to dissolved phase compounds.
+Weathering is the breakdown of rocks, soil, and minerals through contact with water, the atmosphere, and biological organisms, converting solid phase minerals to dissolved phase compounds.
 This process can introduce nutrients, most notably phosphorus, into the Columbia watershed.
 Both chemical and physical weathering occur, usually together, and this coupling tends to accelerate the other.
 Precipitation varies across the basin, influencing the amount of weathering and subsequent runoff that transports this material into the basin.

 Organic matter such as leaves may also naturally fall into the waterways through runoff.
 Over time, this material is respired, releasing assimilated nutrients into the environment.